-- 1455 There are several kinds of definitions used in Energy Interoperation and in EMIX. - (1) Abstraction over a class of similar information (for example, the EMIX Interface, the EmixInterfaceType abstract type, addresses all locational information including geospatial, P Node, AP-Node, and more.) - (2) Simplification (for example, Party addresses all Business Entities as the focus is on the service interaction; a Business Entity presents and assumes various roles and interfaces) - (3) Algebraic combination (for example, a Resource summarizes characteristics from both curtailment and generation/battery draw-down as equivalent, though the market values and markets may vary) - Some terms are outside the scope of Energy Interoperation, hence neither used nor defined (for example,Asset, Resource Object, Regulator). - 1466 With these caveats, most of the terms defined by NAESB can be mapped to those in this specification. - 1467 NOTE: Market Participant is not defined explicitly; Party is the generalization of business entities.
-A Party 1468 enrolls and some of the "things enrolled and is gualified in" are roles such as LSE, MA, etc...so the - 1469 answer for those is "Party enrolled as ..."
+- 1457 There are several kinds of definitions used in Energy Interoperation and in EMIX. - 1458 (1) Abstraction over a class of similar information (for example, the EMIX Interface, the 1459 EmixInterfaceType abstract type, addresses all locational information including geospatial, P 1460 Node, AP-Node, and more.) - Simplification (for example, Party addresses all Business Entities as the focus is on the service interaction; a Business Entity presents and assumes various roles and interfaces) - (3) Algebraic combination (for example, a Resource summarizes characteristics from both curtailment and generation/battery draw-down as equivalent, though the market values and markets may vary) - Some terms are outside the scope of Energy Interoperation, hence neither used nor defined (for example,Asset, Resource Object, Regulator). - 1468 With these caveats, most of the terms defined by NAESB can be mapped to those in this specification. - 1469 NOTE: Market Participant is not defined explicitly; Party is the generalization of business entities.
+A Party 1470 enrolls and some of the "things enrolled and is qualified in" are roles such as LSE, MA, etc...so the - 1471 answer for those is "Party enrolled as ..." - 1472

-NAESB Term Definition from NAESB Energy Interoperation Term Asset Asset A logical entity with measurable and reportable consumption, e.g. an Asset may be a physical device with its own meter, or the main meter at the Service Delivery Point of a Service Location.
-Asset Group A logical entity that has a reportable interval level consumption, e.g. an Asset Group may be a physical entity with its own meter, a neighborhood of homes that has a net meter, or an estimate of consumption of an aggregation of retail customers.
-Not used in 1.0 Business Entity The wholesale or retail entity that interacts with other entities in its market.
-Party Communication Method Control The role associated with the control of an end device.
-Out of scope Designated Dispatch Entity (DDE) A role which carries the responsibility of receiving and processing demand resource dispatch instructions or market information and (optionally) providing response information.
+NAESB Term Definition from NAESB Energy Interoperation Term Asset A logical entity with measurable and reportable consumption, e.g. an Asset may be a physical device with its own meter, or the main meter at the Service Delivery Point of a Service Location.
+Asset Group Asset Group A logical entity that has a reportable interval level consumption, e.g. an Asset Group may be a physical entity with its own meter, a neighborhood of homes that has a net meter, or an estimate of consumption of an aggregation of retail customers.
+Business Entity The wholesale or retail entity that interacts with other entities in its market.
+Party Communication Method The method by which an object communicates with another object to instruct, measure, report or control.
+Out of scope.
+Energy Interoperation defines SOA Web Services Control Control The role associated with the control of an end device.
+Designated Dispatch Entity (DDE) A role which carries the responsibility of receiving and processing demand resource dispatch instructions or market information and (optionally) providing response information.
 Party enrolled as DDE Distributed Energy Resources (DER) DERs are small, modular, energy generation and storage technologies that provide electric capacity or energy where it is needed.
 Definition of DER provided by the Department of Energy, http://www1.eere.energy.gov/femp/pdfs/31570.pdf Resource Environmental Authority (EA) A regulatory authority responsible for the development, reporting and enforcement of environmental activities.
 Out of scope Federal Regulator (FR) A federal regulatory authority.
-Out of scope Load-Serving Entity (LSE) Local Authority (LA) A regulatory authority responsible for the oversight and administration of utility service-related functions within its jurisdiction.
+Out of scope Load-Serving Entity (LSE) The responsible entity that secures energy and Transmission Service (and related Interconnected Operations Services) to serve the electrical demand and energy requirements of its end-use customers.
+Party enrolled as LSE Local Authority (LA) A regulatory authority responsible for the oversight and administration of utility service-related functions within its jurisdiction.
 Out of scope